visika/tesi-magistrale/thesis.typ

   image("thesis/imgs/images_large_cr0c00868_0001.jpeg", width: 80%),
   caption: [
     From @behlerFourGenerationsHighDimensional2021[Figure 1].
     Pyramid of potentials for atomistic simulations illustrated for the example of water and aqueous systems.
-Using high-level wave function-based methods as represented by Ψ only the geometries of small systems such as water clusters in vacuum are accessible, while @dft is the standard method to determine simple properties such as #glspl("rdf") of liquid water in ab initio molecular dynamics simulations.
+    Using high-level wave function-based methods as represented by Ψ only the geometries of small systems such as water clusters in vacuum are accessible, while DFT is the standard method to determine simple properties such as RDFs of liquid water in ab initio molecular dynamics simulations.
     Very large-scale simulations of complex systems such as electrolytes or solid−liquid interfaces, or the determination of complex thermodynamic properties, can only be carried out using atomistic potentials such as forceﬁelds.
-Also #glspl("mlp") allow the study of these systems.
+    Also MLPs allow the study of these systems.
   ],
 )